AdobeDocs/commerce-webapi/src/pages/graphql/schema/products/index.md

 ### currentPage attribute

 The `currentPage` attribute specifies which page of results to return.
 If no value is specified, the first page is returned.
-Magento returns an error if you specify a value that is greater than the number of available pages.
+The application returns an error if you specify a value that is greater than the number of available pages.

 ### sort attribute

 The `sort` attribute allows you to specify which field or fields to use for sorting the results.
-If you specify more than one field, Magento sorts by the first field listed.
+If you specify more than one field, the application sorts by the first field listed.
 Then, if any items have the same value, those items will be sorted by the secondary field.
 The value for each field can be set to either `ASC` or `DESC`.

-If you do not specify a `sort` object, Magento sorts as follows:
+If you do not specify a `sort` object, the application sorts as follows:

 -  If you specify the `search` attribute, the query sorts by relevance, in descending order.
 -  If you specify the `filter` attribute without specifying the  `search` attribute, the query sorts by position, in ascending order.